waynegraham/registry.clir.org/_projects/2016-building-the-new-york-city-subway-the-subway-constr.md

 ---
 layout: project
-title: "Building the New York City Subway: The Subway Construction Photograph Collection, 1900-1950"
+title: Building the New York City Subway: The Subway Construction Photograph Collection, 1900-1950
 ---